workgroupengineering/Documentation/misc/wpf/rendertransforms-and-rendertransformorigin.md

 # RenderTransforms and RenderTransformOrigin

-RenderTransformOrigins are different in WPF and Avalonia: If you apply a `RenderTransform`, keep in mind that our default value for the RenderTransformOrigin is `RelativePoint.Center`.
+RenderTransformOrigins are different in WPF and Avalonia: If you apply a `RenderTransform`, keep in mind that default value for the RenderTransformOrigin in Avalonia is `RelativePoint.Center`.
 In WPF the default value is `RelativePoint.TopLeft` \(0, 0\).
 In controls like Viewbox the same code will lead to a different rendering behavior:

 **In WPF:** ![WPF](https://files.gitter.im/AvaloniaUI/Avalonia/cDrM/image.png)